Scale Insects on Pothos — Recognizing and Removing Stem Bumps

 Prevention

-- Wipe pothos stems monthly — this removes crawlers before they settle and develop protective covers
+- Wipe pothos stems with a damp cloth once a month — this physically removes crawlers before they mature and grow a protective shell

 Quick Summary